Farini/SkyNation/Readme.md

 - [ ] Mars Scene - City Garage - Delete Vehicle from Guild at end of `unload`

 ## Promoting
-Onde the app is released.
+Once the app is released.

 ### App Screenshots